 Why is the textile industry so polluting?

-It’s a complex issue because being able to calculate a Life Cycle Assessment (LCA) is one thing (not so simple – we will come back to that).
+It’s a complex issue because calculating a Life Cycle Assessment (LCA) is one thing (not so simple – we will come back to that).
 But just staying behind an Excel spreadsheet will never solve any problems.
-Doing better involves being on the ground, in contact with those who are skilled, and thinking together about how to improve.
+Doing better involves being on the ground, in contact with those who are skilled, and thinking together about how to improve the environmental footprint of the textile sector.

-Currently, many believe that to be ‘green,’ one should use recycled materials… Of course, this is a promising avenue, but it’s only one of the solutions to the problem, for several reasons:
+Currently, many believe that to be ‘green,’ one should use recycled materials… Of course, this is a promising avenue, but it’s only one of the solutions to the pollution from the textile industry, for several reasons:

 1. It is indeed a major challenge of our decade.
 But as of now, there are no operational circular industries in Europe capable of handling large volumes in an optimized way to be economically viable and provide a good quality level.
 Numerous initiatives are underway, be it in mechanical recycling or clean chemical recycling, but we still need to be patient.